CaptainMirage/CaptainMirage/README.md

-# 🎩 Hey there, fellow dev, my name is Kami!
+# 🎩 Hey there, my name is Kami!

 🛠️ I work with Python, C#, C++, Java and rust.